feddersmichael/hackathon/readme.md

 This repo will serve you as a starting point for solving the task described below.

 ## Getting Started
-To setup the environment, fork this repository (or create a new one using this repository as a template) and clone the repository.
+To set up the environment, fork this repository (or create a new one using this repository as a template) and clone the repository.

 In the new repository create a new environment and install all requirements by running the following commands:
 ```